The main provisions of the Ohio Mental Health Parity law can be found in sections 1751.01, 3923.28, 3923.281 and 3923.282 of the Ohio Revised Code.

 As you review the summary, you will find a section describing any benefits under your plan for mental health conditions and/or drug or alcohol use disorders.
 The plan will provide definitions that will help you determine what is covered.
 Be sure to also check the exclusions section to determine if the treatment you are seeking is specifically excluded.
 You can also contact your plan administrator, your employer’s human resources department or your health insurer with questions about your coverage.

-Q: The new federal law, the Wellstone-Domenici Mental Health Parity and Addiction Equity Act of 2008, requires health benefit plans to cover mental health conditions and substance use disorders, including alcoholism, the same as any other illness.
+Q: The federal law, the Wellstone-Domenici Mental Health Parity and Addiction Equity Act of 2008, requires health benefit plans to cover mental health conditions and substance use disorders, including alcoholism, the same as any other illness.
 Does the law apply to all health care coverage?

 A: The following entities are subject to the Act: